Quick and simple guides for getting started with Events, Smart Channels and Rich Messages.See guide

 User limit behavior in Smart Channels is a bit different than the usual user limit.
 Smart Channels don't count bots as users in the voice channel and will dynamically adjust the channel's user limit to allow real users in.
 Example: If you were to have a Smart Channel with a user limit of 2 and a bot joined, the Smart Channel would automatically adjust its user limit to 3 to ensure slots for real users.
 Once a bot leaves the limit will be adjusted back to 2 to allow a total of 2 real users in the channel.

 Smart Channels may use two different types of text channels.
 You may choose between a dedicated text channel only accessible by connected users or the natively integrated text channel within a voice channel.

 Native text channels are accessible by everyone with connect permission on the voice channels, regardless if they're connected to the Smart Channel or not.
 This behaivor can not be changed due to Discord limitations.

 Smart Channel logging is an optional feature enabling administrators to have Ilnox save messages sent in Smart Channels, and command executions related to the channel to threads.
 Smart Channel logging can be configured using the /configure command.

 Once Smart Channel logging has been configured, created Smart Channels will be provided a Moderation ID and users will be informed that messages are being logged.

-Administrators may enable privacy mode in a certain Smart Channel by running /sc privacy [on/off] to enable/disable logging of the Smart Channel.
-Smart Channel privacy changes are logged:
+Administrators may update logging for a certain Smart Channel by running /sc logging [on/off] to enable/disable logging of the Smart Channel.
+Smart Channel logging changes are logged: